macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 58: July 30, 2018

+**Today's Progress**: #R2D58 80% completed of JS course at #Udemy.
+JS practice at #Codewars with kata "Convert Hash To An Array", "Growth of a Population" & "Points of Reflection".

+**Thoughts:** Rank 8,480 @ Codewars

 ## Day 57: July 29, 2018

 **Today's Progress**: #R2D57 Learning new stuff about GitHub.
 Practiced JS at #Codewars with kata "Building Strings From a Hash", "Function 2 - squaring an argument" & "Get key/value pairs as arrays".